huaminghuangtw/Evergreen-Notes/Permanent-Notes/resilience.md

 > _“It is difficult to free fools from the chains they revere.” — Voltaire_

 > _“Talk sense to a fool and he calls you foolish.” — Euripides_

+> _“Never argue with a fool, because from a distance, people can’t tell who’s who.” ― Will Smith, [Will](https://www.goodreads.com/work/quotes/91549698)_

 * 不要和白痴吵架
 	* _[Dogs do not get tired of barking.](https://www.google.com/search?q=Dogs+do+not+get+tired+of+barking.)_